 The mathematics curriculum at the Upper School level is intended to fully prepare each student for college level work in mathematics.
 The curriculum is designed to promote critical thinking, reasoning, and complex problem solving through study in a range of mathematical areas.
 Throughout the Upper School curriculum, students develop concepts in algebra, geometry, statistics, probability, and discrete mathematics.
 The courses at the Upper School level are designed to integrate aspects from each of these areas so that the students begin to view the connections between them.

 - AP Calculus AB & BC

-The Upper School science curriculum offers a program of study through which students gain a basic knowledge of modern scientific principles, an understanding of methods, and an appreciation for the significance of science in contemporary society.
+The Upper School science curriculum offers a program of study through which students build foundational knowledge of modern scientific principles, an understanding of methods, and an appreciation for the significance of science in contemporary society.
 Emphasis is placed on scientific inquiry and experimental design.
 To fulfill the laboratory science graduation requirement, all students must take biology, chemistry, and physics.
-Students who have demonstrated exceptional ability in the complement of basic courses may qualify for Advanced Placement courses in biology, chemistry, physics, or environmental science.
-Additional electives can be pursued through joint enrollment or the Online School for Girls.
 We strongly encourage all girls to take at least four science courses at the Upper School level and offer both Advanced Placement and non-AP elective courses

 - Biology (H)